 However, both strains of the virus are very common.
-In fact, it’s estimated that more than 1 out of every 6 people ages 14 to 49 have genital herpes.
+In fact, it’s estimated that more than

 It can be shocking to hear the word “herpes” in the doctor’s office.
 If you’re caught off guard or overwhelmed, you may not register what your medical provider is telling you, says Dr. Navya Mysore, family doctor and primary care provider.